yihui/yihui.org/content/en/2021-03-21-issue-closed.md

-content but only a brief title that I don't completely understand, or [an issue](https://github.com/rstudio/blogdown/issues/408) asking [a random question](https://github.com/rstudio/blogdown/issues/409) that is completely irrelevant to the Github repo.
+content but only a brief title that I don't completely understand, or [an issue](https://github.com/rstudio/blogdown/issues/408) asking [a random question](https://github.com/rstudio/blogdown/issues/409) that is completely irrelevant to the GitHub repo.
 Normally I do not even close issues right away that lack minimum reproducible examples, although that requirement is mentioned in the issue guide and should be seen when a new issue is opened.